 Posted by Redditor u/ShaneMP01

 20) Pitt’s Performance In ’12 Monkeys’ Was Partly Due To Nicotine Addiction

 In 12 Monkeys (1995) Director Terry Gilliam was afraid that Brad Pitt wouldn’t be able to pull off the nervous, rapid speech.
 He sent him to a speech coach but in the end, he just took away Pitt’s cigarettes, and Pitt played the part exactly as Gilliam wanted.

 21) ‘Mrs. Doubtfire’ Featured Some Excellent Improv

 In Mrs. Doubtfire (1993), the scene where Mrs. Sellner comes to inspect Daniel’s apartment and the icing on Mrs. Doubtfire’s face is melting off was not intentional.
-The heat from the set lights melted the icing on his face and Robin Williams improvised the bulk of that scene.
+The heat from the set lights melted the icing on his face and Robin Williams improvised that scene.

 Posted by Redditor u/WaffleEnema